eheyne/user-management/tutorial.md

       ...
 ```

+### Setup Application for Testing Pre-compilation Using Grunt

 Now you can open the web application using a local web server to see that the app works as it did before.
 Use `http-server` and browse to `localhost:8080` to bring up the application.
 See [Step 1: Precompiling Underscore Templates](#user-content-step-1-precompiling-underscore-templates) for an explanation of how to install/use `http-server`.

 __Note:__ Opening the index.html file will not work.
 It will not be able to find some of the JavaScript libraries.